Large-scale universality in quantum reaction-diffusion from Keldysh field theory: Self-energy and Boltzmann equation

-Moreover, for slow space-time variations, one can simplify the Moyal product in Eq.~\eqref{eq:Moyal_expansion} by expanding the complex exponential.
-This leads to a derivative expansion, which can be truncated at the lowest order.
+Moreover, in the Euler-scaling limit, one can simplify the Moyal product in Eq.~\eqref{eq:Moyal_expansion} by expanding the complex exponential to first order in space-time derivatives.
+Derivatives of order $m>1$, indeed, lead to corrections $\mathcal{O}(\Gamma^m)$, which vanish in the Euler-scaling limit.
 From this expansion, the left-hand-side of the kinetic equation \eqref{eq:kinetic} becomes

-We remark that Eq.~\eqref{eq:kinetic_term} is exact for harmonic potentials.
-For anharmonic potentials, the first correction to \eqref{eq:kinetic_term} is proportional to the cubic-space derivative of the potential \cite{Moyal5}.
+We remark that Eq.~\eqref{eq:kinetic_term} is exact for harmonic potentials even away from the Euler-scaling limit.
+For anharmonic potentials, instead, there are corrections beyond the Euler-scaling limit.
+The first such correction to \eqref{eq:kinetic_term} is proportional to the cubic-space derivative of the potential \cite{Moyal5}.
 To deal with the WT of the collision integral, we first write $G_0^K=F(G_0^{R}-G_0^{A})$ in Eqs.~\eqref{supeq:sigma_1_R}-\eqref{supeq:tilde_tilde_f}.
 The previous equation follows from the WT of Eq.~\eqref{eq:distrib} at lowest order in derivatives.
 Here, albeit $G_0^{R,A,K}$ are bare Green functions, $F$ does not obey the free/quadratic-action dynamics, but it must be determined self-consistently from the kinetic equation.
-Truncating the Moyal expansion \eqref{eq:Moyal_expansion} of convolution products at lowest order in derivatives and using Eq.~\eqref{eq:derivative_approximation}, we eventually obtain for the collision integral [$q=(\vec{q},\omega)$]
+In the Euler-scaling limit, we can truncate the Moyal expansion \eqref{eq:Moyal_expansion} of convolution products at lowest order in derivatives and using Eq.~\eqref{eq:derivative_approximation}, we eventually obtain for the collision integral [$q=(\vec{q},\omega)$]

-where we introduced the bare spectral function $A_0(x,q)=-2\mbox{Im}(G^R_0(x,q))=i[G^R_0(x,q)-G^A_0(x,q)]$.
-One can also replace the bare green functions $G_0^{R,A}$ in \eqref{supeq:collision_wigner} with the dressed ones $G^{R,A}$, and therefore $A_0(x,q)\to A(x,q)$, within the self-consistent Born approximation.
+where we introduced the bare spectral function $A_0(\bar{x},q)=-2\mbox{Im}(G^R_0(\bar{x},q))=i[G^R_0(\bar{x},q)-G^A_0(\bar{x},q)]$.
+One can also replace the bare green functions $G_0^{R,A}$ in \eqref{supeq:collision_wigner} with the dressed ones $G^{R,A}$, and therefore $A_0(\bar{x},q)\to A(\bar{x},q)$, within the self-consistent Born approximation.
 One then writes an equation for $G^{R,A}$ which has to be solved self-consistently together with the equation for $F$.
-The self-consistent Born approximation is necessary when the perturbative Born series is divergent, as shown in Ref.~\cite{buchhold2015kinetic}.
-In our case, however, the perturbative expression (of order $\Gamma$) \eqref{supeq:collision_wigner} is finite and the self-consistent Born approximation therefore only gives sub-leading corrections.
+The self-consistent Born approximation is necessary when the perturbative Born series of the self energy is divergent, as shown in Ref.~\onlinecite{buchhold2015kinetic}.
+In our case, however, the perturbative expression (of order $\Gamma$) for $\hat{\Sigma}_{(1)}$ in Eq.~\eqref{eq:self_en_ferm} is finite and the self-consistent Born approximation therefore only gives sub-leading corrections.
 For this reason, we do not consider it here.